tkaczmarzyk/specification-arg-resolver/README.md

    * [Path Variable support](#path-variable-support) -- using uri fragments (resolvable with Spring's `@PathVariable` annotation) in specifications
    * [Json Request Body support](#json-request-body-support) -- using json in request body to get parameters for specification
    * [Type conversions for HTTP parameters](#type-conversions-for-http-parameters) -- information about supported type conversions (i.e. ability to convert HTTP parameters into Java types such as `LocalDateTime`, etc.) and the support of defining custom converters
-   * [Case insentivity support](#case-insensitive-support) -- information about case-insensitive strategies used for case-insensitive specifications
+   * [Case insensitivity support](#case-insensitive-support) -- information about case-insensitive strategies used for case-insensitive specifications
    * [Locale support](#locale-support) -- information about `Locale` configuration for case-insensitive matching
    * [SpEL support](#spel-support) -- information about Spring Expression Language support
    * [Swagger support](#swagger-support) -- information about support for generation of swagger documentation